lukaszsi/Automate-the-Boring-Stuff---practical-tasks/README.md

 might be a lot better way to solve it and the code itself sometimes is against Python style guide.
 I hope you will find it handy, as much as I hope you will try to solve the task before skipping in here!
 Have fun.

+Important!
+Scripts with "before_reafctoring"in names are few months old (from the time when I was doing this tutorial) and must be redone before we could call it a 'bearable code' ;)

 As I have started to learn Java, so I rewrote some of this practical tasks in this language.

 Table of Contents